Chacoon3/Chacoon3/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Thank you for reading.

-I am a software developer with a <b>bachelor's degree of Arts in English Literature</b>!

-I started actively and independently learning Mathematics and Computer Science when I was a undergrad as a result of feeling bored of the humannities disciplines which can hardly contribute to reality.

-I enjoy the feeling of solidifying intangible thoughts into reality through writing codes.

 You can reach me at zzhang96@umd.edu.

-My favorite music is <b>Chaconne</b> by J. S. Bach, which is the origin of my github ID (the correct one has been registered so I adopted a typo version).